dhis2/wow-backend/guides/controller_endpoints.md

 **Do**
 * 🚀 do use a unique path per operation; even: different media type => different operation => different path
+* 🚀 do use a dedicated path for parameters that change either the result or how the action is performed in a fundamental way
 * 🚀 do use the "nice" path for JSON or plain text, use suffixes for XML, CSV, ...

 **Avoid**